How to write a rhetorical analysis essay

 A rhetorical essay is a type of essay that is focused on how an author expresses himself.

-You need to concentrate on the author’s style rather than what he/she is saying.
-So, the techniques and goals of the authors are way more critical in this type of essay.
+With this type, you need to focus on the author’s style rather than what he/she is saying.
+The techniques of the authors are way more critical.

 Rhetoric refers to the skill of effective writing and speaking.
 In rhetoric, we look at the motives of the author rather than the content.